 Ah, the Canvas.
 An open terrain of possibility.
 A wild jungle of ideas that may need to be kept in line.
 In which case, you may want to get out of the wild and connect to the grid.

 Hidden in the Cacoo editor’s top-left drop-down menu is the grid feature.
 The grid will help keep your designs pixel perfect and can guide other collaborators to stick with the same alignment structure.
 Whether your diagram is concise or overflowing, the grid can facilitate an organized canvas.

 And not to worry, it’s easy to get off the grid if ever you need to escape from it all.

 It may feel like you need to be a brain surgeon or a wizard to draw a straight line, even with a grid as your guide.
 You inch up as close as you can to the screen, scrutinizing every angled pixel only to wind up waving your fist in the air at those last few pixels that won’t get in line.

 A short-cut in Cacoo relieves this line limitation with a simple shift, button, that is.
 By holding down the shift key while creating a line, you can draw perfectly straight lines in an45-degree increment.
 Save time, and save the fist-pumping for celebrating your final document’s successful export.

 3. Embed Code

-Creating a kick-ass diagram is half of battle.
+Creating a kick-ass diagram is half of the battle.
 Making that diagram available for the world to see is the rest.
-Embed code is readily available for each diagram, making it easy to add into your HTML.
-On the diagram page, look for the “share url” option.
+The embed code is readily available for each diagram, making it easy to add into your HTML.
+On the diagram page, look for the “share URL” option.
 Here you can adjust the size of the embed view, and copy the HTML code.
 Embed your diagrams in as many places as you’d like.